gsherm23/Web-Development-Portfolio/Drum Kit/README.md

 <h1><a href="https://gsherm23.github.io/Web-Development-Portfolio/Drum%20Kit/">Drum Kit Project</a></h1>
-<li> I created this project in my Udemy Web Development Course </li>
-<li> It showcases the use of implementing sounds into text & pictures using JavaScript</li>
+<li> Showcases the use of implementing sounds into text & pictures using JavaScript</li>
-<li> Simply click each image and a different drum sound will be played </li>
+<li> Simply click each image or press the corresponding key and a different drum sound will be played </li>